status-im/nim-style-guide/src/language.inline.md

 * `{.inline.}` does not inline code - rather it copies the function definition into every `C` module making it available for the `C` compiler to inline
 * Compilers can use contextual information to balance inlining
-* LTO achieves the same end result without the cons
+* LTO achieves a similar end result without the cons